reisset/t2-touchbar-report/README.md

 Logs

-The tarball touchbar-logs.tgz includes combined journalctl and dmesg outputs.
+The tarball touchbar-logs.tgz includes combined journalctl and dmesg outputs and can be downloaded here:

-Kernels Tested

-6.17.8-x64v3-t2-noble-xanmod1

-6.17.8-1-t2-noble

-6.12.58-1-t2-noble

-Contributions

-If you have patches, insights, or suggestions, feel free to open issues or PRs.
+Download touchbar-logs.tgz